-In the SP system, {\em all} kinds of knowledge are represented with arrays of atomic {\em symbols} in one or two dimensions, termed {\em patterns}.
-Of course, a 1D pattern is the same as a sequence in bioinformatics.
-At present, the SP computer model works only with 1D patterns but it is envisaged that it will be generalised to work with 2D patterns (Section \ref{high_parallel_sp_machine_section}).
+In the SP System, {\em all} kinds of knowledge are represented with arrays of atomic {\em SP-symbols} in one or two dimensions, termed {\em SP-patterns}.
+Of course, a 1D SP-pattern is the same as a sequence in bioinformatics, but in the SP System the concept of an SP-pattern includes both 1D and 2D arrays of symbols.
+Although, at present, the SP Computer Model works only with 1D SP-patterns, it is envisaged that it will be developed to work with 2D SP-patterns as well (Section \ref{high_parallel_sp_machine_section}).

+There may also be a case for introducing unordered SP-patterns (sets) in which the order of the symbols is not significant---but that effect may be achieved via the unordered nature of sets of New SP-patterns ({\em cf}., \cite[Section 3.4]{wolff_medical_diagnosis}).

-In themselves, SP patterns are not very expressive.
-But within the SP-multiple-alignment framework they become very versatile as a means of representing diverse kinds of knowledge \cite[Section 4.2]{sp_maths_science}.
+In themselves, SP-patterns are not very expressive.
+But within the SP-multiple-alignment framework they become very versatile as a means of representing diverse kinds of knowledge \cite[Appendix B.1]{sp_software_engineering}.

-The main change to the multiple alignment concept in the SP system is that, in each SP-multiple-alignment, one or more of the sequences (often only one) is a New pattern and the rest are Old, and a ``good'' SP-multiple-alignment is one in which the New information may be encoded economically in terms of the Old information, as described in \cite[Section 2.5]{wolff_2006} and in \cite[Section 4.1]{sp_extended_overview}.
+The main change to the multiple sequence alignment concept in the SP System is that, in each SP-multiple-alignment, one or more of the sequences (often only one) is a New SP-pattern and the rest are Old, and a `good' SP-multiple-alignment is one in which the New information may be encoded economically in terms of the Old information, as described in \cite[Section 2.5]{wolff_2006} and in \cite[Section 4.1]{sp_extended_overview}.

-Examples of SP-multiple-alignments created by the SP computer model are shown in Figures \ref{parsing_figure} and \ref{class_hierarchy_figure}.
+Examples of SP-multiple-alignments created by the SP Computer Model are shown in Figures \ref{parsing_figure} and \ref{class_hierarchy_figure}.

 The first of these shows how the parsing of a sentence may be modelled within the SP-multiple-alignment framework.
-In the figure, row 0 shows a New SP pattern representing the sentence to be parsed while rows 1 to 8 show Old SP patterns, one per row, representing grammatical structures including words.
-Row 8 shows the grammatical dependency between the plural subject of the sentence (marked with `texttt{Np}') and the plural main verb (marked with `texttt{Vp}').
+In the figure, row 0 shows a New SP-pattern representing the sentence to be parsed while rows 1 to 8 show Old SP-patterns, one per row, representing grammatical structures including words.
+Row 8 shows the grammatical dependency between the plural subject of the sentence (marked with `\texttt{Np}') and the plural main verb (marked with `\texttt{Vp}').

-In the SP-multiple-alignment shown in Figure \ref{class_hierarchy_figure}, column 0 shows a New SP pattern representing something to be recognised while columns 1 to 4 show Old SP patterns, one per row, representing categories of entity.
-This way of representing SP-multiple-alignments is entirely equivalent to the way in which the SP-multiple-alignment in Figure \ref{parsing_figure} has been represented.
-The choice between them depends entirely on what fits best on the page.